In this module, you shall learn about:

 Our classroom course is intensive covering welding, NDT, WPS, Codes, damage mechanism, Inspection of pressure vessel and relief valves, explanation of important terms, exam tips and time management, as well as solving sample questions and Q & A sessions, all within 5 days.

-So, we expect that you have gone through the e-learning course well enough, and have gained the minimum level of knowledge but with a few glitches.
+So, we expect that you have gone through the e-learning course well enough and have gained the minimum level of knowledge but with a few glitches.
 The aim is to bring the candidates into an acceptable level of knowledge, so he/she can pass the examination.
-You paid a lot of money and we would also like high exam pass rates for the sake of our business.
+You paid a lot of money, and we would also like high exam pass rates for the sake of our reputation and business.

 The current e-learning is worth 50-60 hour of study depending on your past experience and knowledge.
 Solving the mock questions and exams can take another 20 hours.